kasra-hosseini/obspyDMT/README.rst

    -  `Quick tour`_: run a quick tour.
    -  `Earthquake meta-data`_: get info about events without downloading waveforms.
    -  `Seismicity map`_
-   -  `event based mode`_:  retrieve waveforms, stationXML/response files and meta-data of all the requested stations for all the events found in the archive.
+   -  `Event-based mode`_:  retrieve waveforms, stationXML/response files and meta-data of all the requested stations for all the events found in the archive.
+   -  `Update an existing data set`_
    -  `continuous mode`_: retrieve waveforms, stationXML/response files and meta-data of all the requested stations for the requested time window.
    -  `processing`_: process the data automatically after the data retrieval and/or on an existing data-set.
    -  `Parallel retrieving and processing`_: send the requests and/or process the data in parallel.
 This section introduces some options (*bulk* and *parallel retrieving and processing*) to speed-up the whole procedure.
    -  `Explore stationXML file`_: explore and analyze stationXML file(s).

 *  `Supported event catalogs and data centers`_: available event catalogs and data centers.
 *  `Directory structure`_: the way that obspyDMT organizes your retrieved and processed data.